vicajoy/applitools-cbt-hackathon/README.md

 * Applitools Eyes SDK 3.162.0

-## Project Structure
-* `EyesManager` is a wrapper class for Applitools Eyes configuration.
-`BaseTests` class serve for the setup and teardown of traditional tests.
-* `pages` folder contains BasePage that includes common methods and page objects which represent pages of the website.
-* `tests` folder includes two types of tests - traditional and modern.
-As there were some differences in locators between V1 and V2, separate files have been created for each version of tests.
-For Version 1, traditional test results will be written in `traditional-V1-TestResults.txt` file, and for Version 2 they will be recorded in `traditional-V2-TestResults.txt` file.

 ## Setup and Running Tests
 * Applitools API Key is being read from the environment variables.
-* To execute traditional tests against Version 1, run `TraditionalTestsV1.xml` suite.
-To run them against Version 2, use `TraditionalTestsV2.xml` suite.
+* To execute traditional tests against Version 1, run `TraditionalTestV1.xml` suite.
+To run them against Version 2, use `TraditionalTestV2.xml` suite.
 The same applies for the modern tests.
 * The suites for traditional tests include all tests which will be running on Chrome and Firefox browsers with viewport sizes of 1200x700, 768x700 and 500x700.

 ## Notes
+* As there were some differences in locators between V1 and V2, separate files have been created for each version of tests.
+For Version 1, traditional test results will be written in `traditional-V1-TestResults.txt` file, and for Version 2 they will be recorded in `traditional-V2-TestResults.txt` file.
 * Used Chrome v83.0.4 and Firefox v77.0.1 browsers (the latest ones that Linux supports).
-* Edge Chromium is not available on Linux, that's why it's missing in my tests.
+* Edge Chromium is not available on Linux, that's why it's missing in these tests.

 ## Author